 In addition to agency-based programs, United Way Suncoast directly manages specific programs to assist caregivers, providers, and community supports to help children on the Suncoast succeed:

-This out-of-school-time program provides mentors to young students who need help reading.
+This program provides mentors to young students who need help reading.
 The Children’s Movement and United Way Suncoast, in conjunction with local and statewide partners and Carol and Barney Barnett, launched an initiative focused on engaging, training, and deploying volunteer Reading Pals in 15 Florida regions to increase the number of students who are reading at grade level by the end of third grade.

 The Read on myON partnership provides all children from birth through eighth grade in Hillsborough County with access to more than 8,000 e-books.
 This program is expanding to serve children of Pinellas county as well.
 The goal of the myON partnership is to provide each child in our community with equitable access to the largest collection of enhanced digital books to encourage reading, increase literacy rates, and promote literacy throughout the region.